aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/set-linearization-tolerance/_index.md

 using System.Text;
 using System.Threading.Tasks;
 ```

-#Now, let's break down the provided example into multiple steps:
+## Step‑by‑Step Guide

-## Step 1: Set Linearization Tolerance
+### Step 1: Configure GeoJSON Options (how to set tolerance)
-In this step, you'll set the linearization tolerance for the GeoJSON options:
+We’ll create a `GeoJsonOptions` object and tell Aspose.GIS how close the linearized geometry must be to the original curve.

 ```csharp
 var options = new GeoJsonOptions
 {